 Beryl Cook / Tom of Finland

-This major new exhibition Beryl Cook / Tom of Finland, brings together the work of these two cultural icons for the very first time.
+Beryl Cook / Tom of Finland brought together the work of these two cultural icons for the very first time.

-At Studio Voltaire, fleshly excesses are explored in pairings that underscore their works as playful and political.
-In pairing their work, including archival materials which have never been seen by the public, this two-person presentation will provide a significant refocus and reveal interconnected ideas surrounding gender, sexuality, taste and class.
+At Studio Voltaire, fleshly excesses were explored in pairings that underscored their works as playful and political.
+In pairing their work, including archival materials which had never been seen by the public, this two-person presentation provided a significant refocus and reveal interconnected ideas surrounding gender, sexuality, taste and class.

 Beryl Cook (b.
 1926–d.
 2008) was a painter renowned for her exuberant style and descriptions of everyday life.
 Her work captures the social milieu of the areas she lived in and visited, notably Plymouth.
 Her most enduring images are of larger-than-life women carousing in nightclubs, eating in cafés or enjoying ribald hen parties, rendered in graphic and colourful forms.
 Her work came to prominence in the mid-1970s and she quickly became known as one of Britain's best-loved artists, highly recognised for her distinctive works, which are both celebratory and provocative.